Table of Contents[Hide][Show]

 Hair Detangling Spray Recipe

-- Boil water and marshmallow root in a small pan.
+- In a small pan, bring the water and marshmallow root to a boil.

-- Let cool slightly and strain through a cheesecloth or very thin wire strainer.
+- Cool slightly and strain through a cheesecloth or very thin wire strainer.

 - Shake until mixed.